-Sound-wise, the Solo 2 Wireless headphones are a great example of what wireless headphones could be, but this is outweighed by the lack of comfort and the exorbitant price tag, making them hard for to recommend.
+Sound-wise, the Solo 2 Wireless headphones are a fine example of what wireless headphones could be, but this is outweighed by the lack of comfort and the exorbitant price tag, making them hard to recommend.

 Let’s just get this out of the way real quick:

-The Solo 2 Wireless headphones are by no means bad.
+The Beats Solo 2 Wireless headphones are by no means bad.
 They were certainly a top contender when they got released.
-But it’s been almost five years since then and as things stand, they just have too much working against them to be the most optimal purchase.
+But it’s been almost five years since then, and, as things stand, they just have too much working against them to be the most optimal purchase.

-This doesn’t necessarily mean that they can’t be just the right pick for you, so let’s see what these headphones have to offer.
+This doesn’t necessarily mean that they can’t be just right for you, so let’s see what these headphones have to offer.

 |Name||Solo 2 Wireless|